1ukah/skindb/README.md

 # skindb (WIP)
-bare bones bot made for archiving counter-strike: global offensive skins. reading data from discord chat using discordjs and writing them into a json file using lowdb.
+bare bones discord bot made for archiving counter-strike: global offensive skins.

+reading data from discord chat using discordjs and writing them into a json file using lowdb.

 # dependencies